scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Acknowledgements
 ----------------

-Theano has benefited from the contributions of many members of Yoshua Bengio's machine learning group in the computer science department (Informatique) at the University of Montreal,
+Theano has benefited from the contributions of many members of Yoshua Bengio's machine learning group in the computer science department (Départment d'Informatique et de Recherche Operationelle) at l'Université de Montréal, especially Arnaud Bergeron, Thierry Bertin-Mahieux, Olivier Delalleau, Douglas Eck, Dumitru Erhan, Philippe Hamel, Simon Lemieux, Pierre-Antoine Manzagol, and François Savard.
-especially:
-Arnaud Bergeron, Thierry Bertin-Mahieux, Olivier Delalleau, Douglas Eck, Dumitru Erhan, Philippe Hamel, Simon Lemieux, Pierre-Antoine Manzagol, and François Savard.
 The authors acknowledge the support of the following agencies for research funding and computing support: NSERC, RQCHP, CIFAR, SHARCNET and CLUMEQ.

 References
 ----------